PASHA: Efficient HPO and NAS with Progressive Resource Allocation: Method

 The minimum amount of resources $r$ is a hyperparameter to be set by the user.
 It is significantly easier to set compared to $R$ as $r$ is the minimum amount of resources required to see a meaningful difference in the performance of the models, and it can be easily estimated empirically by running a few small-scale experiments.

-Given that deep learning algorithms typically rely on stochastic gradient descent, ranking inconsistencies can occur between similarly performing configurations.
-Hence, we need some benevolence in estimating the ranking.
-We propose to use a soft ranking approach as detailed shortly where we group configurations based on their validation performance metric (e.g., accuracy).
-For practical purposes we also set a maximum amount of resources $R$ so that PASHA can default to ASHA if needed and avoid increasing the resources indefinitely.
-While it is not generally reached, it provides a safety net in case some components are misconfigured or the configurations do not reflect the expectations of the user.
+We also set a maximum amount of resources $R$ so that PASHA can default to ASHA if needed and avoid increasing the resources indefinitely.
+While it is not generally reached, it provides a safety net.